 The default login URL is http://HOSTNAME/mysite/ over the browser.
-With an installation using a package the user is always named omdadmin, and has the preinstalled password omd.
-From version 1.4.0 the user will be cmkadmin, and a random password will be generated which should be noted.
+The user will be cmkadmin, and a random password was displayed at the end of the installation process and should be noted.
 When using an appliance, you will use the name and password you specified earlier when creating the instance.

 2. Installing a monitoring agent on the monitoring server

 As the very first host, we will add the monitoring server itself.
 The agent (Checkmk Agent) is preinstalled on Checkmk appliances.
 When working with your own server you must install the agent yourself.
 Select the Monitoring Agents option in the WATO .
 Configuration element in the sidebar.